anuar12/pose-challenge-unity/README.md

 ## Unity: From Newbie to Amateur

+> This project was developed in Unity 2019.4 and Barracuda 1.0.4.
+It is recommended one would use the same versions of Unity and Barracuda.

 ### Goal of the project

 The goal of the project is to render 2D human pose estimation keypoints on a video in Unity.